tinfoilsh/tinfoil-node/README.md

 });
 ```

 > **Warning:** Using API keys in the browser exposes them to anyone viewing your page source.
-Use a backend server for production.
+If you must use `apiKey` instead of `bearerToken` in the browser, set `dangerouslyAllowBrowser: true`.

 ## Using with OpenAI SDK